EnricoMiccoli/enricomiccoli.github.io/_posts/2020-06-19-designing-tram-font-is-hard.md

     & @ è é
 </div>

 I'm quite fond of the uppercase, it has potential as a big display typeface.
-The lowercase however is all over the place, it has very unconsistent weights and shapes, giving it poor legibility at all but the biggest sizes.
+The lowercase however is all over the place, it has very inconsistent weights and shapes, giving it poor legibility at all but the biggest sizes.